The second pillar for small business success is ‘marketing and sales’.

 This decision can be agonizing!

-An effective price strategy will not only help you sell your products or services in the short-term but also increase your profitability over the long-term.
-The key is to understand the fundamentals of pricing and what value you offer to your target market.
+An effective price strategy will help to increase short-term sales as well as long-term profitability.
+The key is to understand the fundamentals of pricing and the value your products and services you provide to your target market.

 Pricing products effectively helps you: